reichlab/docs.zoltardata/docs/ForecastDetailPage.md

 # Forecast detail page

-The forecast detail pages shows information about a particular forecast, and is divided into two vertical sections, described next: __Details table__ and __Prediction information__.
+The forecast detail pages shows information about a particular forecast, and is divided into two vertical sections with **bold** headings, described next: __Details table__ and __Prediction information__.
 Here's an example forecast detail page:

 ![Forecast detail page](img/forecast-detail-page.png "Forecast detail page")